-How to Quickly and Easily Remove a Background in Photoshop — SitePoint
+Remove a Background in Photoshop Quickly & Easily — SitePoint

 How to Quickly and Easily Remove a Background in Photoshop

-This article on how to remove a background in Photoshop remains one of our most popular posts and was updated in 2019 for Adobe Photoshop 2020.

-Photoshop offers many different techniques for removing a background from an image.
+If you need to remove a background in Photoshop, you’re in luck.
+Photoshop users have access to many different techniques for removing the background from an image.
 For simple backgrounds, using the standard magic wand tool to select and delete the background may well be more than adequate.
 For more complicated backgrounds, you might use the Background Eraser tool.

 The Background Eraser Tool

-Note: This article on how to remove a background in Photoshop remains one of our most popular posts and was updated in 2019 for Adobe Photoshop 2020.
-For more on design, read Design Systems from Smashing Magazine on SitePoint Premium.